jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 === Insert Operation <sec:eval-insert>

-In this section, we analyse the cost of a simple insert operation as seen in @fig:insert-data-complete in the emperical evaluation.
+In this section, we analyse the cost of a simple insert operation as seen in @fig:insert-data-complete in the empirical evaluation.
 In @sec:flow-create-rdf-resource we analysed the steps required for this operation.

 ==== Fetch the Description

 The query engine should request the @sgv description.
-This accounts to one @http request, assuming the @api publishes it as a single @http resource.
+This accounts for one @http request, assuming the @api publishes it as a single @http resource.
 It should be noted that the @sgv description can easily be cached since it will not change a lot.

-Do note however that using an outated version can be detremental.
+Do note however that using an outdated version can be detrimental.
-Unfortunetly, since @ldp exposes a pod through multiple different @http resources, there is no way of checking whether your @sgv description has not grown outdated when you start updating data.
+Unfortunately, since @ldp exposes a pod through multiple different @http resources, there is no way of checking whether your @sgv description has not grown outdated when you start updating data.
-For example, you could compute the change, than fetch the @sgv again using an
+For example, you could compute the change, then fetch the @sgv again using an
 #link("https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since")[if-moified-since header] and recompute in case it did change.
 However, in between confirming you have the  latest value and writing the data, the
-@sgv could have been changed, causing you to write in an outdated way nevertheless.
+@sgv could have been changed, causing you to write in an outdated way, nevertheless.
 Because @ldp exposes multiple @http resources, using the
 #link("https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Unmodified-Since")[If-Unmodified-Since] is not possible.
 // in conclusion, either expand a pod so it knows what it is, or get rid of ldp?